HedgehogeForge/PowerBi/README.md

 Power BI is a powerful tool that can help you turn your data into actionable insights.
 By following this workflow, you can create reports that are both informative and engaging.

+### Semantic and Visualizations
+You're absolutely right!
+In Power BI, semantic models and visualizations are the core building blocks.
+Think of them as the ingredients and the presentation of a delicious dish.

+**Semantic models:** Imagine you have a box full of ingredients (data).
+A semantic model is like a recipe that tells you how to combine those ingredients to create something tasty.
+It organizes and defines the data so that Power BI understands what it is and how it relates to each other.

+**Visualizations:** Once you have your dish prepared (semantic model), visualizations are how you present it.
+They're like the photos in a cookbook that show you what the finished dish looks like.
+Visualizations can be charts, tables, maps, etc., and help you understand the data at a glance.

+Together, semantic models and visualizations allow you to create interactive and easy-to-understand reports that help you make better decisions.

+Would you like to learn more about how to create semantic models or visualizations in Power BI?